ethyca/fides/docs/fides/docs/getting-started/database_connectors.md

 # Connect to SQL and NoSQL Databases

-## What is a connection?
+## What is a Fides Connection?

-A _connection_ links your databases to fidesops, so you can gather and update selected PII categories.
+A _Connection_ links your owned databases and [third-party applications](../saas_connectors/saas_connectors.md) to Fides, allowing Fides to execute privacy requests against your collections and fields.

-## Supported databases

-Fidesops supports connections to the following databases:
+Fides currently supports connections to the following databases:

 * PostgreSQL
 * MongoDB